 What our expert says...

 “It’s not just upsetting if your cat or dog is injured or becomes ill unexpectedly – it can be extremely expensive.
 Knowing you’re covered financially by pet insurance means you can focus on finding the best care for your pet and getting them well again.”

 - Mubina Pirmohamed, Insurance expert

 Why compare pet insurance with Compare the Market?

-****Correct as of November 2020.
+Correct as of December 2023.

 What do I need to compare pet insurance?

-- Your pet’s age, breed and gender
+- Your pet’s age and breed

 - How much you paid or donated for them